How we messed up Pakistan: A series by Wali

-Students who have taken MBA courses with me even 20 years ago would remember that I gave them assignments like what will a developed Pakistan look like in 2030.
+Students who have taken MBA courses with me even 20 years ago would remember that I gave them assignments on topics such as: What will a developed Pakistan look like in 2030, etc.

 One glimpse by an alumni: Year 2035 through Faisal Naik’s eyes

 I run a hashtag #Pakistan2050 on Twitter and I initially became part of the Government of Pakistan’s Vision 2025 Planning Committee (although I have no work there).

 By default, I have never looked into the past because that’s academic.
 You can’t do anything about it.